phuongtvn/MyCRMPortal/README.md

-# MyCRMPortal
-Small portal using Dynamics CRM WebAPI
+This is a demonstration for authentication (using adal.js) and performs CRUD actions using Dynamics 365 Web API